locke8/weaponmark/README.md

 ### Actions
 Use the `-a<#>` parameter to specify the number of actions per turn.
 The default value is 1.
 For example, a character with Time Dilation(1) would gain a free action every turn and therefore warrant a `-a2` parameter on the command line.
 ### Split Action
-You can specify that the turn include a split action with `-s`.
+You can specify that the turn include a split action with `-s<#>`.
 A split action allows for 2 or 3 usages of the weapon during a single action.
-This split-action sufferes from dice mod penalties.
+These split actions suffer from dice mod penalties.
 By default, these penalties are -2, -3, -4 for usage 1, 2, and (optionally) 3 in a split-action.
-These penalties are subtracted from the Hit Dice when performing a split-action.
+These penalties are subtracted from the Hit Dice when performing the split-action.
 The penalty values can be overriden with the `-x<#>`, `-y<#>`, and `-z<#>` parameters.
 ### Soak Dice
 If you would like to see how your weapon will perform against opponents who can soak damage, usge the `-k<#>` parameter.
 For example, if you want to test your weapon effectiveness against an opponent with three soak dice, include `-k3` on the command line.
 ### Specialties